-Best video lights: get better lighting for vlogging and filmmaking
+Best video lights in 2025: get better lighting for vlogging and filmmaking

 Ben is responsible for all the testing on Digital Camera World and across the entire photography portfolio at Future.
 He's our go-to guy for technical insight, with years of experience trialling and testing kit.
 Here he brings his expertise to recommending the best video lights.